Cubism

 In France, offshoots of Cubism developed, including Orphism, abstract art and later Purism.
-The impact of Cubism was far-reaching and wide-ranging.
-In France and other countries Futurism, Suprematism, Dada, Constructivism, Vorticism, De Stijl and Art Deco developed in response to Cubism.
+The impact of Cubism was far-reaching and wide-ranging in the arts and in popular culture.
+Cubism introduced collage as a modern art form.
+In France and other countries Futurism, Suprematism, Dada, Constructivism, De Stijl and Art Deco developed in response to Cubism.
 Early Futurist paintings hold in common with Cubism the fusing of the past and the present, the representation of different views of the subject pictured at the same time or successively, also called multiple perspective, simultaneity or multiplicity, while Constructivism was influenced by Picasso's technique of constructing sculpture from separate elements.
 Other common threads between these disparate movements include the faceting or simplification of geometric forms, and the association of mechanization and modern life.

 History

-Historians have divided the history of Cubism into phases.
+Scholars have divided the history of Cubism into phases.
 In one scheme, the first phase of Cubism, known as Analytic Cubism, a phrase coined by Juan Gris a posteriori, was both radical and influential as a short but highly significant art movement between 1910 and 1912 in France.
-A second phase, Synthetic Cubism, remained vital until around 1919, when the Surrealist movement gained popularity.
+A second phase, Synthetic Cubism, is generally considered to run from about 1912 to 1914, characterised by simpler shapes and brighter colours, and experiments in texture and pattern, for example, using newspaper print and patterned paper.
+Synthetic Cubism remained vital until around 1919, when the Surrealist movement gained popularity.
 English art historian Douglas Cooper proposed another scheme, describing three phases of Cubism in his book, The Cubist Epoch.
 According to Cooper there was "Early Cubism", (from 1906 to 1908) when the movement was initially developed in the studios of Picasso and Braque; the second phase being called "High Cubism", (from 1909 to 1914) during which time Juan Gris emerged as an important exponent (after 1911); and finally Cooper referred to "Late Cubism" (from 1914 to 1921) as the last phase of Cubism as a radical avant-garde movement.
-Douglas Cooper's restrictive use of these terms to distinguish the work of Braque, Picasso, Gris (from 1911) and Léger (to a lesser extent) implied an intentional value judgement.
+Douglas Cooper's restrictive use of these terms to distinguish the work of Braque, Picasso, Gris (from 1911) and Léger (to a lesser extent) implied an intentional value judgement.]